TypNull/DownloadAssistant/README.md

 # Changing Project!
 ## TODO:
 - M3U downloads
-- Delete the chunks in case of failure
+- Restart with part download of chunks

 The download assistant library is based on .Net 6.0 and manages your download requests.
 It uses the [Shard.Requests](https://github.com/TypNull/Requests) library to handle the downloads
 It contains classes that help you to download your desired files.